vaamonde/ca-certificates/01-ca/02-ca-openssl.md

 	#opção do caractere: \ (contra barra): utilizado para quebra de linha em comandos grandes
 	#opções do comando openssl: req (command primarily creates and processes certificate requests in
 	#PKCS#10 format), -new (Generate a new certificate request), -x509 (Output a self-signed certificate
-	#instead of a certificate request), -criptocert (The message digest to sign the request with) -days
-	#(Specify the number of days to certify the certificate for), -in (The input file to read from, or
+	#instead of a certificate request), -days (Specify the number of days to certify the certificate for),
-	#standard input if not specified), -key (The file to read the private key from), -out (The output file
+	#-in (The input file to read from, or standard input if not specified), -key (The file to read the
-	#to write to, or standard output if not specified), -set_serial (Serial number to use when outputting
+	#private key from), -out (The output file to write to, or standard output if not specified), -config
-	#a self-signed certificate), -extensions (Specify alternative sections to include certificate extensions),
-	#-config (Specify an alternative configuration file).
+	#(Specify an alternative configuration file).
 	sudo openssl req -new -x509 -sha256 -days 3650 -in /etc/ssl/requests/pti-ca.csr -key /etc/ssl/private/pti-ca.key \
 	-out /etc/ssl/newcerts/pti-ca.crt -config /etc/ssl/conf/ca.conf